ZuinigeRijder/SolisCloud2PVOutput/README.md

 * the script will exit outside 5 and 23
 * Each new day the "watthour today" starts with 0
 * Because the resolution of the SolisCloud watthour is in 100 Watt, a higher resolution is computed with current Watt
+* if you have more than 1 station [you need to configure each inverter in different directories](#configuration-with-multiple-inverters-in-one-soliscloud-station)
-* if you have more than 1 station, more than 4 strings or a 3 phase inverter, you need to adapt the script
+* If you have more than 4 strings or a 3 phase inverter, you need to adapt the script (sorry, not supported yet)

 ## SolisCloud
 [SolisCloud](https://www.soliscloud.com/) is the next generation Portal for Solis branded PV systems from Ginlong.